 - Christleton Primary School does have a complaints procedure in place.
 Details of this can be obtained from Mr Mitchell, the headteacher, or from the school website

-If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Miss Williams) or Mr Mitchell.
+If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Mrs Harding) or Mr Mitchell.

 To see what support is offered by CWAC for children with special needs and disabilities in the local area visit the West Cheshire Local Offer website